Banham Poultry

 The company has more than 1,000 employees.
 The company was bought by Chesterfield Poultry in October 2018.

-In late October, 2021, Banham Poultry was bought by the Boparan Private Office, owner of poultry processor 2 Sisters Food Group and Bernard Matthews.
+In late October 2021, Banham Poultry was bought by the Boparan Private Office, owner of poultry processor 2 Sisters Food Group and Bernard Matthews.

+In September 2022, Branham Poultry was fined £300,000 for environmental permit violations after over 300 complaints were made regarding the strong odours of rotting carcasses.
+The company pleaded guilty to failing to keep activities free from odour levels likely to cause pollution outside the abattoir between January 2019 and September 2021.
+The judge acknowledged practices at Banham Poultry had a "significant effect on the quality of life" in the town.